 People meditate for a variety of reasons, from expanding their spiritual awareness to simple relaxation.
 Regardless of your motivation, meditation can improve your health and well-being.

 Mediation can reduce stress and anxiety, which can decrease blood pressure, improve sleep, and possibly even help fight addiction.
 Meditation enhances self-awareness and may also reduce age-related memory loss (source).

-One of the reasons why people don't meditate is because they think it has to be more than what it really is.
-Meditation is just getting into a relaxed state so you mind kind process more clearly.
+One reason people don't meditate is because they think it has to be more than what it is.
+While many people use meditation as a spiritual practice, at its heart meditation is getting into a relaxed state so your mind can process information more clearly.

 The first step with meditation is allowing yourself to relax.
 Some people are not comfortable sitting on the floor.
 Meditating on a chair allows you to open up while being very relaxed.